 Eby was a member of the Board of Directors of National Public Radio from 2002-2008 and served as Chairman from 2004 through 2007.
 He is an active leader in the public radio system and currently serves on the Board of Directors of the Station Resource Group and Public Radio in Mid-America.
 He is also a past trustee of the NPR Foundation.

 Prior to coming to St. Louis, Eby, a South Bend, Indiana native, was the Radio Station Manager at WOSU Public Media at The Ohio State University in Columbus, Ohio from 2004-2009.
-WOSU operates WOSU-AM, WOSU-FM, and four repeater stations in central Ohio.
+WOSU operates WOSU-FM, WOSA-FM and four repeater stations in central and southern Ohio.
 During his time there he completed construction of new studios and offices for the radio stations.
 He also oversaw construction of HD Radio installations and major programming changes initiatives at the station.